 Gayathri Vaidyanathan (freelancer - Nature): India’s tigers seem to be a massive success story

-The discussion will be moderated by former Mosaic features editor Mun Keat Looi, now international features editor of the BMJ.
+The discussion was moderated by former Mosaic features editor Mun Keat Looi, now international features editor of the BMJ.
+Here's the replay:

 17:50 Writing a killer newsletter (90 mins)